September 18, 2024

 The Chau Chak Wing Museum at the University of Sydney has won the 2024 ICOM Australia Award for an institution.
 It is the first university museum to receive this award.
 The annual prize is given awarded by ICOM Australia to an Australian museum or gallery which has made an outstanding contribution to international engagement.
 Previous winners include the Western Australian Museum, Bendigo Art Gallery and the Queensland Gallery of Modern Art.

 The judging panel said the Chau Chak Wing Museum demonstrated outstanding commitment to working with museums in the Pacific, and leadership in the repatriation of Indigenous culture.
+They were also impressed by the work that the Museum has done with the local Egyptian community in relation to the display of mummified remains held in its collections.

 The Chau Chak Wing Museum was also commended for its staging of the highly successful UMAC conference in 2023 bringing together the global community of ICOM members working in university museums and galleries connecting them in person and online with a thought provoking and impactful program.